clux/facemaulers/gilgrin.md

 Hammer of thunder lodged in the statue of Mordain.

-LORE: Originally crafted here, but "cursed" in Gauntlgrym (via that one named evil dwarf).
+LORE: Originally crafted here, but "cursed" in Gauntlgrym (via that one named evil dwarf - Grymin).
 Now shackled to a the center of a giant statue.
 Door sealed.
 Sense magic emanating.
 Hammer of Thunder (needs >20 str - can get Manual from felgolos / frostburn on markis, or king for fire belt, or luskan jax for a 21 belt)
 Manual of Bodily Health